protheeuz/shimmer-alternative/README.md

 **Q: How do I use custom shapes in the shimmer effect?**

-A: You can set the shape property to ShimmerShape.custom and implement custom drawing logic in the _ShimmerPainter class.
+A: You can set the shape property to ShimmerShape.custom and implement custom drawing logic in the customShapeBuilder callback.

+**Q: How do I use a custom gradient for the shimmer effect?**

+A: You can set the customGradient property to define a custom gradient.

+**Q: How do I enable dark mode adjustment?**

+A: You can set the isDarkMode property to true to automatically adjust the colors for dark mode.

 ## Contribution Guidelines